Understanding The Importance of WCAG Compliance

 IT service change management is a way for IT professionals to work together more effectively and more efficiently.
 With effective change management, you can improve the quality of IT service.

 Typically, IT service change management’s scope includes changes to production systems.
 However, institutions may also include changes to development systems, IT processes or even to the IT organizational chart.
-Organizations track these types of changes to ensure the potential risk and impact are identified and to help ensure the change can be implemented as planned.
+Organizations track these types of changes to ensure the potential risks and impacts are identified and to help ensure the change can be implemented as planned.

 IT service change management has several key activities.
 The following outlines the sequence of activities and describes what each entails: